xshadow/base_goss/README.md

     - hosts: servers
       roles:
-         - { role: sean-abbott.install-goss, goss_version: v0.2.5 }
+         - dockpack.base_goss

 License
 -------

-GPLv2
+MIT

 Author Information
 ------------------

-Sean's a pretty great guy.
-I'm not sayin', I'm just sayin'. bbaassssiiee uses Ansible a lot.
+bbaassssiiee uses Ansible a lot, this role use used to install goss for integration testing.
+This role  is based on a role by Sean Abott: https://github.com/sean-abbott/ansible-role-install_goss